daviddewhurst/daviddewhurst.github.io/lppl/index.md

 # `lppl`

+*(Disclaimer -- this page is written for geeks like me.
+A more publicly accessible explanation of the `lppl` vision is coming soon.)*

 Open-universe probabilistic programming in modern C++, done in exactly the idiosyncratic way that I want to do it.

 + Record-based (which essentially means trace-based, but we don't hide the tracing from you)